sanjitrao16/Text-Highlighter/README.md

 5. Click on the **Load unpacked** option.
 Your **file-explorer** will then popup, navigate to where you have the extracted folder saved. <br>
    ![Step-4 Loading extension folder](https://github.com/user-attachments/assets/e05fc701-fac9-4661-89d7-f21561af9e26)

-6. After loading the extension, your page should now have the extension installed on your web-browser.
+6. After loading the extension, your page should now have the extension installed on your web browser.
 It should look something like this.
    ![Step-5 Extension installed](https://github.com/user-attachments/assets/c4317b1c-bd4a-4fd0-b446-ecf7760a933d)

    Further you have options to **Disable** the extension, **Re-Load** the extension or even **Remove** it.

-You have installed the extension, scroll further to check on how to use it.😊
+You have installed the extension, read further to check on how to use it.😊

 ## How to use the extension